Salable/seats-demo/README.md

 3. Create an `.env` file (`cp .env.example .env`)
 4. Run `npx prisma db push`

+### Configure Salable

-1. [Sign up](https://salable.app/login) for Salable or [Login](https://salable.app/login) if you already have an account.
+1. [Sign up](https://salable.app/login) for Salable or [login](https://salable.app/login) if you already have an account.
-1. Ensure you have "Test Mode" enabled.
+2. Ensure you have `Test Mode` enabled.

 #### Create Product

-1. Go to the Products page and click the "Create Product" button.
+1. Go to the Products page and click the `Create Product` button.
-1. Give your product any name.
+2. Give your product any name.
-1. Tick the `Paid Product` checkbox.
+3. Tick the `Paid Product` checkbox.
-1. Select the test payment integration that is created for you on sign up.
+4. Select the test payment integration that is created for you on sign up.
 If you already have created a payment integration this can be used instead.
-1. Select whichever default currency you'd prefer.
+5. Select whichever default currency you'd prefer.

 #### Create Plan

-1. Go to the "Plans" tab on the sidebar and select "Create Plan"
+1. Go to the `Plans` tab on the sidebar and select `Create Plan`
-1. Set the plan name as `Basic` and optionally provide a description.
+2. Set the plan name as `Basic` and optionally provide a description.
-1. Press "Continue" to configure "License Type" information.
+3. Press `Continue` to configure `License Type` information.
-1. For the type of plan select `Standard`.
+4. For the type of plan select `Standard`.
-1. Select `Month` for subscription cycle.
+5. Select `Month` for subscription cycle.
-1. Select `Per Seat` license type.
+6. Select `Per Seat` license type.
-1. Select `Paid` to make it a paid plan.
+7. Select `Paid` to make it a paid plan.
-1. Currencies will then appear, input the per seat cost of the plan’s subscription which will be billed to a customer every month.
+8. Currencies will then appear, input the per seat cost of the plan’s subscription which will be billed to a customer every month.
-1. Continue to `Assign values`.
+9. Continue to `Assign values`.
-1. This is section is for assigning feature values that can be used on pricing tables.
+10. This is section is for assigning feature values that can be used on pricing tables.
 This is not required to get set up.
-1. Click continue to `Capabilities`.
+11. Click `Continue` to `Capabilities`.
-1. Create three capabilities of `16`, `32` and `64`.
+12. Create three capabilities of `16`, `32` and `64`.
 These will be used to lock features behind the license check in the demo app.
-1. Create Plan.
+13. Create Plan.
+14. Repeat the above steps for a `Pro` plan but with the changes in the next steps.
-1. Set a higher monthly cost to the `Basic` plan.
+15. Set a higher monthly cost to the `Basic` plan.
-1. Set the minimum amount of seats to `4`.
-1. Select all capabilities `16`, `32` and `64` and create a new capability of `128`.
+16. Select all capabilities `16`, `32` and `64` and create a new capability of `128`.

 ### Update Environment Variables

 1. Copy the Product ID from the "General Settings" tab and assign to `NEXT_PUBLIC_PRODUCT_UUID` in the `.env` file.
-1. Go to the "Plans".
+2. Go to `Plans`.
 Assign the `Basic` ID to `NEXT_PUBLIC_SALABLE_PLAN_UUID` and the `Pro` ID to `NEXT_PUBLIC_SALABLE_PRO_PLAN_UUID`.
-1. Visit the "API Keys" page.
+3. Go to `API Keys`.
-1. Copy the API Key that was generated on sign up and assign to `SALABLE_API_KEY`.
+4. Copy the API Key that was generated on sign up and assign to `SALABLE_API_KEY`.
-1. Run `npm run dev`
+5. Run `npm run dev`

 ## Need some help?